ShipBit/wingman-ai/README.md

 Wingman AI is an external, universal tool that you can run alongside any game or program.
 As such, it does not currently interact directly with _Star Citizen_ or any other game, other than its ability to trigger system-wide keystrokes, which of course can have an effect on the game.
 However, if you find a way to interact with a game, either through an API or by reading the game's memory, you could - in theory - use it to directly trigger in-game actions or feed your models with live data.
 This is **not** the focus of Wingman AI, though.

+## Who is this for?

+The project is intended for two different groups of users:

 ### Developers